|Thats My Cuz (#48113240)|

 |Bio and Links|

-If I send an edit to have an obituary truncated to at least remove the names of the living or have a photo removed and that edit is ignored or rejected I will then ask the site to remove the WHOLE obituary or photo from that memorial.
-In general, I will usually only (there may be exceptions) do this for memorials that are linked to or related to memorials that I have made because there is no point in me following the copyright laws and respecting the privacy of the surviving family members and friends named in the obituaries if memorials linked or related to mine violate those same laws and privacy.
-I do not want to be connected to breaking the law and this includes other members sneaking in obituaries in photo postings or flowers onto my memorials.
+If I send an edit to have an obituary truncated to at least remove the names of the living or have a photo removed •••and that edit is ignored or rejected I will then ask the site to remove the WHOLE obituary or photo from that memorial•••.
+In general, I will usually only (there may be exceptions) do this for memorials that are linked to or related to memorials that I have made because there is no point in me following the copyright laws and respecting the privacy of the surviving family members and friends named in the obituaries if memorials linked or related to mine violate those same laws and privacy and post the names. •••I do not want to be connected to breaking the law and this includes other members sneaking in obituaries in photo postings or flowers onto my memorials.•••

 Members, who as a matter of course, post copyrighted obituaries and or photos onto memorials (in violation of copyright laws and or privacy) should not presume to tell me how to do my memorials for their creditability is tarnished and to push me on it would only result in me not accepting any edits for any part of a memorial (from top to bottom) from those types of people unless another member with untarnished creditability tells me the same edit.

-Just as some other members here have, I claim complete copyright of any memorial I make and the information formatted therein and it is not to be moved word by word onto a different memorial number unless my memorial from which it was taken from it is still here and identified by memorial number and that I researched it AND posted it here 1st.
+Just lke other members have, I do claim complete copyright of any memorial I make and the information formatted therein and it is not to be moved word by word onto a different memorial number unless my memorial from which it was taken from it is still here and identified by memorial number and that I researched it AND posted it here 1st.

 There are no rules restricting what goes into the nickname field.